rashanjibowu/RExpress/README.md

 # REXpress

-RExpress is an enhancement to the pretty awesome express generator written by TJ Holowaychuk, Doug Wilson and all of the contributors to the original version.
+RExpress is an enhancement to the pretty awesome express generator written by TJ Holowaychuk and Doug Wilson (as well as many contributors to the original version).
 RExpress includes [additional functionality](functionality.md) to get you from 0 to productive even quicker.
+If you need some convincing, here are [12 reasons why RExpress is Awesome!](functionality.md).

 [![Express Logo](https://i.cloudup.com/zfY6lL7eFa-3000x3000.png)](http://expressjs.com/)